kalpeshj888/serverless-patientapp/README.md

 The application provides a backend CRUD API for Patients.

 It also provides ability for Patients to create Requests.
-Request can be created when patients want to communicate with Careproviders.
+Request can be created when patients want to communicate with Care Providers.
 Patient can create a new request when they have a scheduling request, quest about some of the symptoms they are having or want to communicate about documents from other care providers.
 Basically, Request allows Patients to communicate with Care Providers.

 Patients can also securely load documents when they create a new request.
-The application also sends out notifications when new documents are uplaoded.
+The application also sends out notifications when new documents are uploaded.

 # Attribute Information